leonmaxx/asus_fanmode/README.md

 asus_fanmode
 ============

-**asus_fanmode** is tool for automatic controll of Fan Boost Mode on ASUS TUF series laptops.
-Based on CPU temperature readings this tool selects fan mode using values from configuration file.
+**asus_fanmode** is a daemon that controls Fan Boost Mode on ASUS TUF series laptops.
+Based on CPU temperature readings this tool selects suitable fan mode using values from configuration file.

 Installation
 ------------